therealsphinx/support.balsamiq.com/content/desktop/backup.md

 ---
 Mockups 3 for Desktop backs up any file you open to a local folder.
 These local versions are stored for (around) seven days and should automatically load in case of a corrupted project file.

-Versions of [Mockups 3 for Desktop](https://balsamiq.com/download) prior to 3.4 do not have the automatic recocvery feature.
+Versions of [Mockups 3 for Desktop](https://balsamiq.com/download) prior to 3.4 do not have the automatic recovery feature.
 This FAQ will show you how to recover the file manually.

 ## How Do I Find This Backup?